How to Make a Difference

 Neglecting the child’s medical needs or denying them sufficient facilities such as food and clothing may also result in the child being separated from its parents.

-Sometimes tragedies such as the accidental death of the parents or fatal diseases also result with the child ending up in foster care.
+Sometimes tragedies such as the accidental death of the parents or fatal diseases also result in the child ending up in foster care.
 If a parent is too weak and affected by the disease, his best option to keep his child safe would be voluntarily handing him over to foster carers.

 You can read more about this at https://perpetualfostering.co.uk/